 Foundation elements are:

-- Assisting and working closely with local land managers from the Bureau of Land Management and the United States Forest Service on trail related projects and issues.
+- Assisting and working closely with local land managers from the Bureau of Land Management, the United States Forest Service and Colorado Parks and Wildlife on trail related projects and issues.

 - Maintaining existing trails and trail infrastructure.